-At NYU Langone, creating a healthy environment is central to our mission.
+At NYU Langone Health, creating a healthy environment is central to our mission.
 To fulfill this, we must take into account the environmental, societal, and economic impact we have on our community, and act as good stewards.

 We’re striving to make more efficient use of energy and other resources here at NYU Langone.
-We’re a proud participant in New York City's strategic sustainability framework and have committed to a 50 percent carbon reduction goal by 2025 as part of the Carbon Challenge for Hospitals.
-NYU School of Medicine is also an Achiever and First Mover in the NY State REV Campus Challenge for clean energy commitment.
+We’re a proud participant in New York City’s strategic sustainability framework, known as PlaNYC, and have committed to a 50 percent carbon reduction goal by 2025 as part of the Carbon Challenge for Hospitals.
+NYU School of Medicine is also an Achiever and First Mover in the New York State REV Campus Challenge for clean energy commitment.

-We’ve been recognized a number of times for our sustainability achievements, including the 2016 Emerald Health Award for distinction in sustainable practices, the Circle of Excellence for Energy award, and the Making Medicine Mercury Free award, all from Practice Greenhealth; the 2010 Peak Load Management Alliance Demand Response Award; and the 2009 and 2010 Association of Energy Engineers Energy Manager of the Year Awards.
+We’ve been recognized a number of times already for our sustainability achievements, including the 2016 Emerald Health Award for distinction in sustainable practices, the Circle of Excellence for Energy award, and the Making Medicine Mercury Free award, all from Practice Greenhealth; and the 2009, 2010, and 2017 Association of Energy Engineers Energy and Young Energy Manager of the Year awards.
 NYU Langone also ranked 13th in the nation in the 2015 EPA Energy Star National Building Competition for energy reduction.

-Our sustainability commitment extends across every facet of NYU Langone.
-Large-scale efforts, such as energy and waste management and sustainable architecture, are overseen by our Real Estate Development and Facilities division.
+Our commitment to sustainability extends across every facet of NYU Langone.
+Large-scale efforts, such as energy and waste management, and sustainable architecture, are overseen by our Real Estate Development and Facilities division.

 To help us meet our sustainability goals, NYU Langone has invested heavily in building a best-in-class energy management program.
 Our team delivers reliable, efficient services to the institution to provide a superior healing environment for our patients and comfortable spaces for our visitors, employees, students, and faculty.